Slip ‘n slides… They provided swift and energetic water rides for me and my friends during childhood.

 Mom would sprinkle a few drops of dish soap onto our plastic slide, hook up the hose, and away we’d go.
 Dad would swoop us up at the other side, and we’d run towards Mom, ready for another go-round.
-Soon, neighbor kids would hear us, and they would slide with us down the slippery slope.
-It’s easy to slide downhill on a slip ‘n slide.
-However, trying to reverse course is difficult, and next to impossible after reaching the mid-point because momentum kicks in.
+Soon, more neighbor kids would hear us, and they would slide with us down the slippery slope.
+It’s easy to slide downhill, however, trying to reverse course is next to impossible after reaching the mid-point because momentum kicks in.

-I relate this to my struggle to reverse course in the spiritual realm.
+I relate this to childhood memory to our struggle to reverse course from sin.
 Perhaps you can relate.
 Is it possible for me to avoid sin’s slippery slope?
-Unlike my childhood slip ‘n slide, I can reverse course.
-God’s Word promises us He is there to help me.
-Psalm 37:23a gives us hope that we can ask God to daily guide my steps.
+Unlike my childhood slip ‘n slide memory, we can reverse course.
+God’s Word promises us He will help us.
+Psalm 37:23a gives us hope that we can ask God to daily guide our steps.
 I need this verse because I make mistakes often, so I’m guessing you need this assurance as well.

 Father God, thank You for helping me navigate the slippery slopes of life.
 I place my life in Your loving care.
 Direct and guide every step I take, and rescue me when I err.